tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

 ### What If One of the Data Bytes Matches the Header Byte Values?

-It's possible that one of the data bytes could be 0x42, so it's good to check for both header bytes.
+It's possible that one of the data bytes could have the value 0x42, so it's good to check for both header bytes.
 It will be the first byte in the buffer array after you use `Serial1.readBytesUntil()`.
 You check like so:

 ```arduino
   // if you didn't get the second header byte, skip the rest of the loop: